OpenGIS/Waymark/readme.txt

 - Maps are displayed using the [Leaflet](https://leafletjs.com/) JavaScript library, which is bundled with Waymark and can be extended using the callback function.
 - Use the [JavaScript callback functions](https://www.waymark.dev/docs/callback-function/) to extend Waymark functionality client-side, provided either globally (for integration with *all* Waymark Maps) or provided as a [Shortcode parameter](https://www.waymark.dev/docs/shortcodes/#callback-function).

 Be sure to check out [Map First](https://github.com/opengis/map-first), a minimal WordPress theme with an *obsession* for Maps (it's open-source too and contains lots of comments about customisations).
-As seen in the [demo](https://www.ogis.app/yosemite/).

 **Waymark is free, open-source ([GPL v2](https://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html)) and a labour of Love**.
 I try to keep the plugin well supported, so please feel free to <a href="https://forms.gle/mthqAgSsMoTPM8SR9">reach out</a> with any issues, questions or feedback.